Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

    In the create_or_update_user_profile, needed to also pass the membership_status when we create the user profile.
 The user object contained all the dat needed, but not the membership_status.
 We use get_or_create, to set the membership status to 'None', but that also returned a tuple, so eventually the solution was to get seperated by saying: membership_instance, created.
 This means we get membership_instance as an instance of Membership, and created as True/False.

+3. UnboundLocalError
+It was due to the fact that the profile variable in the checkout_success function is referenced before i was assigned.
+This issue occursd when the user who placed the order was not authenticated and didn't have a user profile.

+To fix this, needed to handle the case where the user is not authenticated and doesn't have a user profile separately.
+Eventually the solution is to first check if the user is authenticated before accessing the user profile and setting membership-related fields.
+It is also necessary to handle the case where the user is not authenticated and doesn't have a profile by using 'try...except' to avoid the UnboundLocalError.

 Inspiration: